 A responsible doula compliments and enhances the partner’s supportive role.
 The presence of a doula allows the partner to provide emotional and physical support without the pressure of having to know everything.

 Studies show when a doula is present, there’s significantly more eye-contact and touch between the labouring woman and her partner.
 Doulas honour and respect this bond.
 Part of good prenatal care includes learning how a couple wishes to work together through the birth, then helping the partner to be involved to the extent they feel comfortable.

 While the labouring woman is a doula’s primary focus, the partner is also well supported through pregnancy, birth and postpartum.

 Pete French describes how a doula helped him and his wife through the birth in his short video, One dad’s experience of having a doula at the birth.

-Canadian men who were initially worried about being left out of the birth-process and now rave about doulas share similar stories:
+Many men who were initially worried about being left out of the birth-process and now rave about doulas share similar stories:

 … just a few hours into labor though, he already expressed how thankful he was that we’d chosen to have a doula.
 While my husband remained by and large my primary support, my doula was our rock.
 She was there to offer tips or encouragement when I needed, and having her perspective was priceless.
 My husband knew me- he knew what things relaxed me and could read my facial expressions.
 My doula knew birth.
 Together they were an unbeatable team.